mayeechen/mayeechen.github.io/_pages/about.md

 I'm interested in using a theoretical lens to improve modern machine learning techniques from the data side of things (what is often referred to as **data-centric AI**).
 Recently, I've been focusing on problems in data selection, data labeling, and data representations, especially in the setting where there are multiple input signals or objectives.
 Moving forward, I am particularly excited about developing a more principled understanding of how models learn from data.

-Please get in touch with me via email if you would like to chat about research!

 <!--I'm interested in using theoretical tools to understand and improve on modern machine learning techniques.